emuvi/packall/README.md

 ### Files structure

+// TODO - Update the file structure and flatten one hierarchical folder.

 The files are kept in subdirectories inside the body root directory.
 The main factor of organization is the SHA256 checksum of the origin file.
 Each file is kept inside of three nested directories.
 The first directory name is the three first characters from the